seng438-winter-2023/seng438-a2-noornawaz1/seng438-a2-team_number.md

 # 4 How the team work/effort was divided and managed
+Initially, all group members worked together to read documentation and gain a deeper understanding of the SUT.
+After familiarizing themselves, Noor and Ahmad developed test cases for the Range class and Sajan and Manraj wrote test cases for the DataUtilities class.
+All group members talked about test results after execution to analyze results.

 # 5 Difficulties encountered, challenges overcome, and lessons learned
+A challenge that was encountered during this lab was we realized that mocking would not allow us to fully implement some of the tests we had thought of.
+This was because when we tried to send a invalid value to the function, the code would throw an error stating that the value did not exist within our mocked table.
+The solution would be to add the specified value (row or column) within our table but that would result in the test passing.
+This resulted in our group having to remove these tests (these are commented out in our code).

 # 6 Comments/feedback on the lab itself